Jasu17/linux-hardening-toolkit/README.md

 # Linux Hardening Toolkit

-A modular Bash-based toolkit to apply basic security hardening on fresh Linux systems.
+A modular Linux hardening toolkit designed to secure fresh systems with minimal effort and maximum control.

 ## Features